KelsyT/KelsyT.github.io/Why don't more people use voice recordings on Substack.md

 ---
 created: 2024-11-18T17:42
-date: 2024-11-18T18:49
+date: 2024-11-18T18:54
-edited_seconds: 490
+edited_seconds: 670
 ---
 Hi fellow stackers,

 I'm Kelsy, and I'm new to this particular stack.
-I found my way here after listening to _Jacked: The Outlaw Story of Grand Theft Auto_ by Daivd Kushner on Audible.
+I first found this place after listening to _Jacked: The Outlaw Story of Grand Theft Auto_ by Daivd Kushner on Audible.
 I didn't stay long though, never downloaded the app.
 I just read a few emails from David, and eventually Substack drifted away until I found another writer by the name of Elle Griffin.
-I ocainslly read her emails, which usually asked for a subscription to Substack, though I never did subscribe.
-I just happily read her emails and enjoyed her writing.
-Sometimes she wrote about how she made money on Substack as a writer, and from that I was primed for when I'd eventually get a new phone and found myself finally downloading Substack. whatever free content I could get from her.
+I ocasionally read her emails, which often promtped me for a subscription to her on Substack.
+I never did.
+I just happily read her emails and enjoyed whatever free writing she sent my way.
+Years went by, I got a new phone and I finally found myself downloading Substack.

-I love this place is full of writers
+Immediatly this place seemed a lot healthier than other places I've seen, like Instagram and Twitter/X. It seems, according to Substacks offical messages, that with over 4 million paid subscribvers, this app hI love this place is full of writers

 I've got a question for you: why don’t you use the voiceover feature on your posts?
 Are the AI voiceovers automatic?
 I think the AI voice over is pretty bad.
 I understand that helps those who can’t read.
 But don’t most devices have a text to speech option built in now?